KieranPritchard/Ceasor-Cipher/ReadMe.md

 This project is a Ceasor cipher, it encrypts messages based around a techique created by juilous ceasor used during his reign in the roman empire.

-The main reason for doing this is because, I became really invested in learning different areas of cyber security. as part of this, I did some reasearch into projects I can do in python when I came across this video on youtube:
+The main reason for doing this is because, I became really invested in learning different areas of cyber security. as part of this, I did some reasearch into projects I can do in python.
+Then I came across this video on youtube: []()

 Because I already had cryptography bouncing around my head for a while before watching this, I decided this was the project i will chose from the video above.